This article originally appeared in the Access The World Magazine app.

 For most of my life, I was creating dynamically, but I couldn't see it.
 I thought I was a total failure.
 You see, I had this picture of THE career, THE relationship, THE perfect amount of money (squillions, of course!) but I had discounted every ounce of creation in my life because it was not the “perfect picture” I had in my mind.

 I have since recognized the total fallacy of this “ideal” and how much clinging to it made me discount most of my creative capacities, most of the time.
-Here are the key things I did to flip that around and that form some of my tops tips for creatiing your life, your unique way:
+Here are key steps I took to flip that around and that have become som of my tops tips for anyone looking to create their own life in their unique way:

 Give up the “visions” of what your life should look like.